ShauryaCodes2004/notifier_to_drink_water/README.md

 # notifier_to_drink_water

-I have used the plyer module in Python to remind me to drink water when I get too involved in projects.
+I have used the plyer module in Python to remind me to drink water.